icco/crackquotes/README.md

 ## Adding Quotes

 Fork this quote repository.
 Try to keep each commit to one or two quotes.
 If we find your quote funny we may pull it upstream.
-Please do not send pull requests.